AaronDovTurkel/the-poem-pocket-client/README.md

         * Favorite some poems

 2. "Connect"
-    * The explore tab has high hopes.
+    * The connect tab has high hopes.
 From here you will be able to search our data base for other users.
         * To connect
         * To see their poem contributions
         * To thumbs up their work